Special Action Force: Training

 Prior to recruitment, prospective SAF candidates must be recruited into the PNP with the rank of Police Officer 1 (PO1), now Patrolman as of 2022.
 This would be followed by a six-month basic public safety course at the National Police Training Institute with field training done in the streets of the Philippines.
 The latter requirement was dropped as of 2018 because of concerns that new officers having field training would be exposed to bad and corrupt practices.

 SAF candidates then need to attend the SAF Commando Course (or equivalent training such as Scout Ranger Course, Force Reconnaissance Course, Special Forces Operations Course) to be allowed to wear the SAF Beret.
 The course includes modules in internal security operations, waterborne rescue, police intervention, barangay module and operational testing, followed by a field training exercise.

-After completing the commando course, SAF operators are allowed to take specialized training such as explosives and ordnance disposal (EOD), Basic Airborne Course (BAC), Urban Counter Revolutionary Warfare Course (SURESHOCK), K-9 Training Course, Sniper Course, SCUBA-BUSROC (Basic Underwater Search and Rescue Operations Course), the maritime tactical operation course and the SAF Seaborne Warfare Course (SSWC).
+After completing the commando course, SAF operators are allowed to take specialized training such as explosives and ordnance disposal (EOD), Basic Airborne Course (BAC), Urban Counter Revolutionary Warfare Course (UCRWC or SURESHOCK), K-9 Training Course, Sniper Course, Basic Mechanized Operation Course (BMOC), Sniper Course (SAFS), Intelligence Basic Course (IBC), Parachute Packing Course (PPC), SCUBA-BUSROC (Basic Underwater Search and Rescue Operations Course), the maritime tactical operation course and the SAF Seaborne Warfare Course (SSWC).
 For MTOC, SAF operators must have SURESHOCK and Airborne qualifications before being considered.

 Training occurs at the unit's headquarters in Cuartel de Santo Domingo, Santa Rosa, Laguna.

+A test mission will be done to see how the prospective SAF operators would do in a firefight before being fully inducted to the unit.

+Foreign training

 The SAF has conducted cross training with the 1st Special Forces Group.
-Training was also provided from the Hostage Rescue Team (HRT), Critical Incident Response Group (CIRG), RAID and Yamam.
+Training was also provided from the Hostage Rescue Team (HRT), Critical Incident Response Group (CIRG), RAID, Yamam and the LAPD SWAT team.

+The SAF was trained through the US State Department's Anti-Terrorism Assistance (ATA) program.